Reviews You Can Rely On

 REASONS TO AVOID

-Among the competition, the SanDisk Extreme Pro UHS-I is the best option for most memory card users.
-It offers impressive write speeds, logging a high speed of 96 MBps (megabytes per second) in our tests.
-This speed is enough for serious photography hobbyists who like to capture RAW images or record 4K videos.
+The SanDisk Extreme Pro UHS-I is an excellent option that provides more than enough speed and storage for most memory card users.
+It offers impressive large file write speeds, logging a high speed of 106 MBps in our tests.
+That should be enough for serious photography hobbyists who capture RAW images and record in 4K.
 You can also rest easy knowing that the Extreme PRO is sufficient for devices like camera drones that require higher-speed cards to function.
 Notably, it achieves these speeds while avoiding the high price tags of the fancier UHS-II cards.

 The all-around performance of the SanDisk Extreme Pro will be more than suitable for most photographers.